Juantantan/MandelbrotExplorer/Readme.md

   require it but could be modified to work with different user interaction libraries.
 * glu.h - OpenGL helper header file.
 (Usually already present in the include/GL folder) Installing these 3rd party dibraries will be different on different platforms.
-In Windows there is an SDK which can be installed but this may exist on the development machine in other OS.
+In Windows there is an SDK which can be installed but this may exist already on your machine in the other OS'.

 ### OpenCL notes
 The OpenCL specification is managed by Khronos Group.
 Khronos.org is an organisation of representatives from many interested parties.
-Their homepage is here: https://www.khronos.org/ The OpenCL registry homepage is here: https://www.khronos.org/registry/OpenCL/ You can also download the specifications for OpenCL from that page.
+Their homepage is here: https://www.khronos.org/ The OpenCL registry homepage is here: https://www.khronos.org/registry/OpenCL/ You can also download the specifications for OpenCL ersion from that page.
 NB: It is worth noting that in 2020 the specification for OpenCL 3.0 came out.
 This project was written in OpenCL 1.2, which is the core on which OpenCL 3.0 is based.
-This code has been tested and will run using OpenCL 1.2 and / or with OpenCL 3.0 when using compliant GPU hardware if you wish.
+This code has been tested and will run using OpenCL 1.2 and / or with OpenCL 3.0 when using compliant GPU hardware if you wish and CLang compilers.
 Read more about OpenCL 3.0 here: https://www.khronos.org/news/press/khronos-group-releases-opencl-3.0 There is a working group that also guides the development of OpenCL (and SYCL): https://www.iwocl.org/